sulu/sulu-docs/book/creating-a-basic-website/creating-a-twig-template.rst

     {{ sulu_seo(extension, content) }}

-The excerpt is availaible in:
+The excerpt is available in:

 .. code-block:: html